 The firm has also been recognised for its work in public international law, with the guide highlighting its “strong pedigree in public international law matters” and that “the firm fields a bench of highly esteemed practitioners in this area”.

-Gaëtan has moved up to band one in this year’s arbitration edition, with Chambers highlighting that he “has earned an excellent reputation”.
-One source comments “he is without doubt one of the best professionals out there”, adding “he has world-class experience and skill”.
-Another emphasises that Gaëtan’s “delivery is extraordinary – he is beyond sophisticated and professional”.
-A third commentator notes that he is “very practical and develops robust strategies.
-He’s also an excellent advocate”.
+Gaëtan maintains his band one ranking in this year’s arbitration edition, with Chambers highlighting that he “has earned an excellent reputation”.
+One source emphasises that he “is very experienced professional who is able to understand the client’s needs and lead a team to deliver tailored legal advice”.
+Sources also note that Gaëtan “provides excellent support”, with another adding that he “performs very well with respect to briefing strategies, legal arguments and strategic decisions”.
 Gaëtan is also recognised for his work in public international law.
 He has served as advocate and as arbitrator in numerous commercial and investment treaty arbitrations where significant financial recoveries were at stake or novel legal issues raised.
 He is a member of the SIAC Court of Arbitration and was appointed to the ICSID Panel of Arbitrators by the Kingdom of Belgium.

-Carmen maintained her ranking again this year, in which she is “credited for her Latin American expertise” and that she is “sought out for her knowledge of Spanish law matters”.
-A commentator describes her as “a talented lawyer”, with Chambers adding that she is “experienced in handling significant arbitrations in the oil and gas sectors, often brought against sovereign States”.
+Carmen has moved up a ranking in this year’s guide, in which Chambers highlights that she is “credited for her Latin American expertise” and “sought out for her knowledge of Spanish law matters”.
+A commentator describes her as “very well respected”, with Chambers adding that she is “experienced in handling significant arbitrations in the oil and gas sector, often brought against sovereign States”.
 Carmen has appeared as advocate in numerous investment treaty and commercial arbitrations, both under the rules of the major arbitral institutions and ad hoc, across a variety of jurisdictions.« Back